10 First Aid Skills Everyone Should Know

 10. The Right Mindset

 It isn’t enough to learn first aid skills.
-You also must know the psychological skills necessary for putting all your first aid knowledge to use.
-We commonly refer to this as mental preparedness, and it is what sets you apart from those who panic and those who respond to emergencies.
+You also must know the psychological skills necessary to use all your first aid knowledge.
+We commonly refer to this as mental preparedness, which sets you apart from those who panic and those who respond to emergencies.

 Think, for example, what you’d do if a family member were just severely injured.
 Would you be able to put aside your emotions and take the correct emergency response steps?

 The best way to develop mental toughness for emergencies is to PRACTICE.
 Reading tips and watching videos on the internet is not enough.
-You need to sit in on a live course, preferably in the field, and lots of opportunities to practice on dummies and partners.
+You need to sit in on a live course, preferably in the field and have lots of opportunities to practice on dummies and partners.

-Here are some places you can take first aid courses and get the practice you need for emergency preparedness!
+Here are some places to take first aid courses and get the practice you need for emergency preparedness!

 • Contact local ranger stations to see if they have any search and rescue, wilderness, or EMT training